Desire

 Frequently Asked Questions

-Some of Desire's most popular songs include Under Your Spell, Don't Call, Can't Get You Out Of My Head.
-These tracks have impressed fans and helped cement their place in the music industry.
+Desire's most streamed songs include Under Your Spell, Don't Call, Can't Get You Out Of My Head.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.